miguelamda/miguelamda.github.io/README.md

 # My Personal Webiste

+Click <a href="https://miguelamda.github.io/">here</a> to go to the website.

+# Acknowledgements

 This is a fork of [Academic Responsive Template](https://github.com/opprDev/academic-responsive-template) project.
 Go there for more information.